moskewcz/boda/INSTALL.md

 ## Boda config file setup (can be done after build if desired)
 ### note: all commands should be run from boda directory

-First, copy and rename my sample configuration file from the root directory to the lib dir as a template for yours:
+First, copy and rename the sample configuration file from the root directory to the lib dir as a template for yours:

-    cp mwm_boda_cfg.xml lib/boda_cfg.xml
+    cp lib/boda_cfg.xml.example lib/boda_cfg.xml

 Then, edit the file.
 Important vars (see below): **alt_param_dir**, **pascal_data_dir**, **caffe_dir**